wongdigital/taxonomy-generator/README.md

 1. **API Key Issues**:
    - Ensure your API key is correct and has sufficient credits
    - Check the API key is being loaded correctly
+   - Verify the correct provider is specified in config

+2. **Rate Limiting**:
+   - The tool includes adaptive rate limiting, but you may need to adjust:
+     - `max_concurrency` in config
+     - `retry_delay` for failed requests
+     - `batch_size` for document processing

-2. **Memory Issues**:
+3. **Memory Issues**:
+   - Adjust `chunk_size` and `chunk_overlap` in config
+   - Reduce `batch_size` for parallel processing
-   - For large collections, try processing files in smaller batches
+   - Process large collections in smaller batches
-   - Reduce the number of categories or tags per category

-3. **Poor Quality Results**:
+4. **Poor Quality Results**:
-   - Try a different LLM model (e.g., GPT-4)
+   - Try a more capable model (e.g., GPT-4 or Claude)
+   - Adjust `temperature` in config
-   - Ensure your content is well-structured and relevant
+   - Ensure your content is well-structured

 ## Contributing